 - those receiving NHS mental health services in the community who require specific support in order to remain in the community.

-You can refer someone by calling 0300 222 5947 or by completing the referral form for professionals below.
-Alternatively you can support someone to refer themselves by telephone or using the self-referral form at the bottom of the page.
+You can refer someone by calling 0300 222 5947 or by completing the referral form for professionals linked on this page.
+Alternatively you can support someone to refer themselves by telephone or using the self-referral form which you can download from the section above.
 You must return this in one of the following ways:

-- Post the referral form to our Head Office: VoiceAbility Unit 1, The Old Granary, Westwick, Oakington CB24 3AR.
+1. Post the referral form to our Head Office: VoiceAbility Unit 1, The Old Granary, Westwick, Oakington CB24 3AR